 Maturity-onset diabetes of the young

 HNF1A gene mutations that cause HNF1A-MODY occur in one of the two copies of the gene in each cell.
 These mutations result in production of an altered HNF-1α protein that is unable to function normally.
 Some changes prevent the HNF-1α protein from forming dimers; others prevent the protein from entering the nucleus where it interacts with DNA; still others prevent the transcription factor from attaching to DNA to control gene activity.
 These changes interrupt transcription, altering gene activity in cells.
 As a result, beta cell development and function are impaired.
-The cells are less able than normal to produce insulin in response to sugar in the blood, which means blood sugar cannot be controlled.
-Elevated blood sugar results in the signs and symptoms of MODY.
+The cells are less able than normal to produce insulin in response to glucose in the blood, which means blood glucose cannot be controlled.
+Elevated blood glucose results in the signs and symptoms of MODY.

 Rarely, individuals with HNF1A-MODY develop one or more noncancerous (benign) liver tumors called hepatocellular adenomas.
 In these individuals, a mutation occurs in the second copy of the HNF1A gene in liver cells.
 This second mutation, called a somatic mutation, is not inherited.
 It is unclear how the mutations cause liver cells to grow uncontrollably and form tumors.More About This Health Condition

 MedlinePlus Genetics provides information about Congenital hyperinsulinismMore About This Health Condition

 MedlinePlus Genetics provides information about Type 1 diabetesMore About This Health Condition